biggie-boss/LoreRim/README.md

 - Several new script performance optimizations
 - Even more textures are now downscaled and mipmapped as 0 visual loss
 - Even more BSAs.
 This increases install time but improves performance and boot time.
+- Earthquakes no longer cause the cowering effect

 ***